Born in February 1967 and originally from Newbury, Berkshire (in the UK) I graduated with a degree in Computing Science in 1990.

 In the US (despite not being able to vote yet due to just having a green card) I joined the Democratic party.
 This is because I hate the religious element of the Republicans and their idiot falsely moralistic stances.
 They aren't even fiscal conservatives if you look at the mess we're in now.
 I also find that as somebody who follows economics intimately the 'recession busting' policies they are putting forward make no sense and will make matters worse.

 That said, I joined the Dems because they want to change California voting structures which I believe should be the only goal of the next governor.
 Call it my dance with the devil.

 Anyway, I suspect you're bored by now...
-You may see that I'm a cat addict - enjoy the photos of the family, pets, friends and places we've been.
+You may see that I'm a cat addict - we have 11 - enjoy the photos of the family, pets, friends and places we've been.
 We're only up to 27 US states/territories but we're working on it; personally I'm up to 32.

 So, time to sign off....

 Tim Pearce, Los Gatos' favorite photos from other Flickr members (2)

 Tim Pearce, Los Gatos doesn't have any testimonials yet.

 - I am:

 - Snr Firmware Development Manager/Architect/Consultant Systems Engineer